Red-eared sliders are an extremely popular species of pet turtle that are mostly aquatic. But, just how long can they go without water?

 Just how much time do they spend in the water?
 This is just anecdotal, but I would say based on my experience, they spend about 75% of their life in the water.

 The other only time they aren’t in the water is to bask.
 Basking is when a turtle leaves the water and dries out its skin and shell under the sunshine.
+To learn more, check out how long can a turtle go without basking?

 How Long Can Red-Eared Sliders Live Without Water?